reduxframework/redux-framework-4/readme.txt

 1. This is the demo mode of Redux Framework.
 Activate it and you will find a fully-functional admin panel that you can play with.
 On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.redux.io/wp-admin/**](http://demo.redux.io/wp-admin/)

 == Changelog ==

+= 4.0.4.1 =

+* Fixed: Issues where the site crashes because of varied ways Redux was called.
+* Release date: July 25, 2020

 = 4.0.4 =